Breastfeeding: Lactogenesis III

-To help with breastfeeding, some people use a nursing pillow.
-A nursing pillow is a helpful cushion used to rest a baby while supporting, nursing, breastfeeding, and other things.

 Breast milk

-Two 25 mL samples of human breast milk.
-The sample on the left is foremilk, the watery milk coming from a full breast.
+Samples of human breast milk.
+On the left is foremilk, the watery milk coming from a full breast.
 To the right is hindmilk, the creamy milk coming from a nearly empty breast.

-The content of breast milk should be discussed in two separate categories – the nutritional content and the bioactive content, that is the enzymes, proteins, antibodies, and signaling molecules that assist the infant in ways outside of nutrition.
+The content of breast milk should be discussed in two separate categories: the nutritional content, and the bioactive content, i.e., the enzymes, proteins, antibodies, and signaling molecules that assist the infant in ways outside of nutrition.

 Nutritional content

+At birth, the composition of breast milk corresponds in quality to the specific needs of the infant.
 The pattern of intended nutrient content in breast milk is relatively consistent.
 Breastmilk is made from nutrients in the mother's bloodstream and bodily stores.
 It has an optimal balance of fat, sugar, water, and protein that is needed for a baby's age-appropriate growth and development.
 That being said, a variety of factors can influence the nutritional makeup of breastmilk, including gestational age, age of infant, maternal age, maternal smoking, and nutritional needs of the infant.

 The first type of milk produced is called colostrum.
-The volume of colostrum produced during each feeding is appropriate for the size of the newborn stomach and is sufficient, calorically, for feeding a newborn during the first few days of life.
+The volume of colostrum produced during each feeding is appropriate for the size of the newborn's stomach and is sufficient, calorically, for feeding a newborn during the first few days of life.
 Produced during pregnancy and the first days after childbirth, colostrum is rich in protein and Vitamins A, B12 and K, which support infants' growth, brain development, vision, immune systems, red blood cells, and clotting cascade.
 The breast milk also has long-chain polyunsaturated fatty acids which help with normal retinal and neural development.

 The caloric content of colostrum is about 54 Calories/100mL.
 The second type of milk is transitional milk, which is produced during the transition from colostrum to mature breast milk.
-As the breast milk matures over the course of several weeks, the protein content of the milk decreases on average.
+As the breast milk matures over several weeks, the protein content decreases on average.
 The caloric content of breastmilk is reflective of the caloric requirements of the infant, increasing steadily after 12 months.
 The caloric content of breastmilk in the first 12 months of breastfeeding is approximated to be 58-72 Calories/100mL.
 Comparatively, the caloric content after 48 months is approximately 83-129 Calories/100mL.